hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 ### Failure modes of Judge

-A Judge can:

-- overvalue fluent or confident language
-- blur correctness and style
-- be sensitive to prompt format
-- struggle to separate close technical alternatives without stronger evidence
+A Judge can overvalue fluent or confident language, blur correctness and style, and struggle to separate close technical alternatives without stronger evidence.

 ### Failure modes of Verifier

-A Verifier can:

-- inherit bad ground truth
-- overfit to incomplete criteria
-- become brittle when tests are narrow
-- underperform when the task is fundamentally subjective
+A Verifier has its own failure modes.
+It inherits bad ground truth, can overfit to incomplete criteria, becomes brittle when tests are narrow, and quietly underperforms on tasks that are fundamentally subjective.

 The Oracle does not eliminate these problems.
 It tries to reduce one avoidable
 problem: choosing the wrong mode of evaluation for the task at hand.